BCSTech-CordaTeam/NotaryChange/README.md

 In our scenario, PartyA will begin by sending a Yo to PartyB containing an extremely important legal agreement, which we can perform on PartyA's Corda Shell with

-`start com.samples.yo.YoFlow target: PartyB, yo: "I'll give you $100,000,000", notary: OldNotary`
+`start com.samples.yo.YoFlow target: PartyB, yo: "I'll give you $100,000,000", notary: Federal Reserve`

 We can check this ran successfully on PartyB's shell with